orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

 of images) where each pixel corresponds to a local elevation.
 DEM are useful for tasks involving sensor to ground and ground to sensor coordinate transforms, like during ortho-rectification (see :ref:`section3`).
-These transforms need to find the intersection between the line of sight of the sensor and the earth geoid.
-If a simple spheroid is used as the earth model, potentially high localisation errors can be made in areas where elevation is high or perturbed.
-Of course, DEM accuracy and resolution have a great impact on the precision of these transforms.
+These transforms need to find the intersection between the line of sight of the sensor and the Earth geoid.
+If a simple spheroid is used as the Earth model, potentially high localisation errors can be made in areas where elevation is high or perturbed.
+Of course, DEM accuracy and resolution have a great impact on the precision of these transformations.

 Two main available DEM, free of charges, and with worldwide cover, are both delivered as 1 degree by 1 degree tiles:

 -  `The Shuttle Radar topographic Mission
-   (SRTM) <http://www2.jpl.nasa.gov/srtm/>`_  is a 90 meters resolution DEM, obtained by radar interferometry during a campaign of the Endeavour space shuttle from NASA in 2000.
+   (SRTM) <http://www2.jpl.nasa.gov/srtm/>`_  is a DEM with a resolution of 90 metres, obtained by radar interferometry during a campaign of the Endeavour space shuttle from NASA in 2000.

--  The `Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) <http://www.ersdac.or.jp/GDEM/E/2.html>`_  is a 30 meters resolution DEM obtained by stereoscopic processing of the archive of the ASTER instrument.
+-  The `Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) <http://www.ersdac.or.jp/GDEM/E/2.html>`_  is a DEM with a resolution of 30 metres obtained by stereoscopic processing of the archive of the ASTER instrument.

-The **Orfeo Toolbox** relies on `OSSIM <http://www.ossim.org/>`_ capabilities for sensor modelling and DEM handling.
+The **Orfeo ToolBox** relies on `OSSIM <http://www.ossim.org/>`_ capabilities for sensor modelling and DEM handling.
 Tiles of a given DEM are supposed to be located within a single directory.
 General elevation support is also supported from GeoTIFF files.

 Whenever an application or **Monteverdi** module requires a DEM, the option **elev.dem** allows set the DEM directory.
-This directory must contains the DEM tiles, either in DTED or SRTM format, either as GeoTIFF files.
+This directory must contain the DEM tiles, either in DTED or SRTM format or as a GeoTIFF.
 Subdirectories are not supported.

-Depending on the reference of the elevation, you also need to use a geoid to manage elevation accurately.
+Depending on the reference of the elevation, you also need to use a geoid to accurately manage the elevation.
 For this, you need to specify a path to a file which contains the geoid. `Geoid <http://en.wikipedia.org/wiki/Geoid>`_ corresponds to the equipotential surface that would coincide with the mean ocean surface of the Earth.